mmolhoek/funkygps/README.md

 * Create a PR

 ## Todo's

+* testing by using yarndoc
-* zoom
+* zoom in/out.
-* distance to track
+* distance iand direction to track if not near the track
 * intergration of actual GPS Signal
+* showing info about next 3 courners to come (distance, and turning degrees)

 ## Copyright

-Copyright (c) 2017 FunkyForce.
+Copyright (c) 2017 [FunkyForce](http://funkyforce.nl).
 See LICENSE.txt for further details.
 (MIT)